 With the combined merge of the Western and Eastern systems, there are many studies and researches that are emerging to investigate the benefits of Surya Namaskar both physically and mentally.

 Surya Namaskar possesses tremendous benefits both physically and mentally.
 The sun and its energy if extracted rightly benefit humankind.

-Physically they are beneficial to cardiovascular health, improve blood circulation, stimulate rhythmic breathing process, and aid in weight loss.
-It increases body flexibility and muscle toning.
+Physically they are beneficial to cardiovascular health, improve blood circulation, stimulate rhythmic breathing process, aid in weight loss, and increases body flexibility and muscle toning.